JoshMilo/37Signals-remake/README.md

 37Signals-remake
 ================

-Website remake for Thinkful course.
+I'm recreating the 37signals website for the Thinkful course.